Dr Rebecca Jarman

 Research interests

 I have spent much of my professional life working with communities and institutions in Venezuela, Peru, Colombia, Mexico, Brazil, and the UK.
 My research is situated at the intersections between culture and history in contemporary Latin America, focusing on the forces that make places and communities.
-To date, my work has examined the ways in which these forces are mediated in visual and textual discourse, and how such discursive practices create social imaginaries in postcolonial and decolonial environments.
+I examine the ways in which these forces are mediated in visual and textual discourse, and how such discursive practices create social imaginaries in postcolonial and decolonial environments.

-My monograph, tentatively entitled Representing the barrios: Culture, Politics and Urban Poverty in Twentieth-Century Caracas, is forthcoming with the University of Pittsburgh Press.
-This is based on my doctoral research, undertaken at the University of Cambridge with the support of a Mallinson Scholarship and additional funds from the Simón Bolívar Trust and Santander.
-Tracing the evolution of informal neighbourhoods -- the barrios -- and the social anxieties that accompanied urbanization in Venezuela, the book analyses materials including novels, short stories, films, newspaper reports, political essays, poetry and song lyrics.
-It scrutinizes works by canonical authors and lesser-known figures concerned with urban development.
+This work has developed from my previous research on urban poverty in Venezuela.
+I have recently published my latest book, Representing the Barrios: Culture, Politics, and Urban Poverty in Twentieth-Century Caracas, with the University of Pittsburgh Press.
+Tracing the evolution of informal neighbourhoods -- the barrios -- and the social anxieties that accompanied urbanization in Venezuela, Representing the Barrios analyses novels, short stories, films, newspaper reports, political essays, poetry and song lyrics by canonical authors and lesser-known figures.
 In doing so, it unpicks the entangled relationship between populist politics, the oil industry and urban poverty, while also narrating a history of contemporary Venezuelan culture.

 Talks and Presentations